Is an MBA Worth It? The ROI of an MBA

 Deciding whether an MBA is worth it for you depends on your circumstances and goals.
 But hard data can help inform your decision, regardless.
 Consider these risks and benefits.

-Those who had just graduated with a bachelor’s in business administration (BBA) made starting salaries of about $56,400.Note Reference [1] That’s a 50% pay bump or a difference of over $28,000.
+The National Association of Colleges and Employers (NACE) reported that recent MBA graduates earned a median starting salary of roughly $95,810.
+Meanwhile, folks who recently graduated with a bachelor’s in business administration (BBA) made starting salaries around $63,540.1 That’s more than a 50% pay bump or a difference of over $32,000.

 GMAC also surveyed corporate recruiters and staffing firms about their demand for business school graduates.
 Worldwide, 63% of respondents anticipate that the hiring demand for business school graduates will increase in the next five years.[3]

-check-circlePro: MBA programs may help you develop the skills and network to fast-track your success.
+check-circlePro: MBA programs may help you build your network to fast-track your success.

 Attending business school offers the opportunity to connect with hundreds of fellow students and take advantage of robust alumni networks.
 Harvard Business School, for example, has 89,000 alumni across 173 countries.[4]